-Figure 10 shows the number of men and women diagnosed with mesothelioma by year, from 1985 to 2013.
+Figure 10 shows the number of men and women diagnosed with mesothelioma by year, from 1985 to 2014.
 Overall, approximately one quarter of the reports of mesothelioma occurred in women.
-In 2013, 27% of the 103 cases were women.
+In 2014, 24% of the 121 cases were women.
 Mesothelioma occurred predominantly among Caucasians (93.5%) compared to African Americans (5.6%).
 Approximately 1% were classified as "other" ancestry.
-In 2013, of the 56 new cases where race was known, 93% were Caucasian and 7% were African American.
+In 2014, of the 78 new cases where race was known, 92% were Caucasian and 8% were African American.

 Figure 11 shows the age at diagnosis separately for men and women.
-The peak age of occurrence of mes-
+The peak age of occurrence of mesothelioma was for individuals 65 years and older for both men and women.